Detroit, MI October 31 - November 3

 When/Where is Youmacon?

-Youmacon 2013 will be held at both The Detroit Marriott at the Renaissance Center, and at Cobo Center.
+Youmacon 2023 will be held at both The Detroit Marriott at the Renaissance Center, and at The Huntington Place.

 How big is Youmacon?

-In the past seven years, we've grown from about 1,000 attendees at the Detroit / Troy Hiltion in 2005, to becoming the first event to ever fill the Detroit Marriott at the Renaissance Center to capacity in 2011 ? marking Youmacon as one of the fastest growing fan events in North America.
-Although Youmacon is larger than most Anime Conventions, we're not as big as San Diego Comic Con, Otakon, or Anime Expo.
-TL;DR: Just the right size.
+In the past ten years, we’ve grown from about 1,000 attendees at the Detroit / Troy Hilton in 2005, to becoming the first event to ever fill the Detroit Marriott at the Renaissance Center to capacity in 2011, marking Youmacon as one of the fastest growing fan events in North America.
+In 2014, over 16,300 individuals came to Downtown Detroit for Youmacon!
+Although Youmacon is larger than most Anime Conventions, we’re not as big as San Diego Comic Con, Otakon, or Anime Expo.
+Youmacon is just the right size.

 When does the convention open and close?